 The challenge for the students is to fit all the major subsystems found in a satellite, such as power, sensors and a communication system, into the volume and shape of soft drinks can.
-The CanSat is then launched by a rocket up to an altitude of approximately one kilometer, or dropped from a platform, drone or captive balloon.
+The CanSat is then launched by a rocket up to an altitude of approximately one kilometer.
 Then its mission begins.
 This involves carrying out a scientific experiment and/or a technology demonstration, achieving a safe landing, and analyzing the data collected.